Swan-Ganz - right heart catheterization

 You may be given medicine to help you relax before the procedure.
 You will be awake and able to follow instructions during the test.

 You may feel some discomfort when the IV is placed into your arm.
 You may also feel some pressure at the site when the catheter is inserted.
 In people who are critically ill, the catheter may stay in place for several days.

 You may feel discomfort when the area of the vein is numbed with anesthetic.

 The procedure is done to evaluate how the blood moves (circulates) in people who have:

-It may also be done to monitor for complications of heart attack and to see how well certain heart medicines are working.
+It may also be done to monitor for complications of a heart attack.
+It also shows how well certain heart medicines are working.

 Swan-Ganz catheterization can also be used to detect abnormal blood flow between two areas of the heart that are not normally connected.

 Conditions that can also be diagnosed or evaluated with Swan-Ganz catheterization include:

 Davidson CJ, Bonow RO.
 Cardiac catheterization.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 19.